What Are Nootropics? How These Cognitive Enhancers Can Take Your Brain Health To The Next-Level

 6. Curcumin

 You may have 99 problems, but if you use it regularly, curcumin has probably already solved 98 of them - and you can add improved cognitive performance to that list.
 With long-term use, this compound, abundant in the turmeric root, has been shown (13) to improve working memory.
 Curcumin can also increase brain-derived neurotrophic factor (BDNF), (14) reduce oxidative stress, (15) and reduce inflammation by inhibiting the production of inflammatory cytokines.
-(16)
+(16) Check out my favorite curcumin supplement.

 7. Rhodiola